How To Be A Fun Mom: 10 Super Simple Ways

 I don’t want her to ever think that the most important thing to me is crossing everything off my to-do list.
 Hot dang, I do love crossing things off though!

 There is no way around the fact that parents have full plates.
 Your fun portion on the plate may be a little small.
 I know mine is sometimes.
 OK, maybe a lot of the time.

 The ideas on this list are simple.
 And simple is exactly what our kids are looking for.
 Extravagant is not even on their radar.
 Not yet!
 Fingers crossed it stays that way as long as possible.

-If you have become the mom who feels a little bit lame, this post is for you!
+If you have become a mom who feels a little bit lame, this post is for you!

 Here Are 10 Ways You Can Be A Fun Mom Today!

 I find that just having music on in my home creates a better atmosphere.
 Singing at the top of your lungs is just a bonus.